graymalkin/graymalkin.github.io/blog/allotment/winter-24.md

 The bottom half of those boards have rotten through, but there's still plenty of good wood left.

 # December

+With the mild weather we've been having this winter, I popped to the garden centre in search of a deal on some bulbs.
+One of the local ones is selling the last of their stock off at 75% discount.
+I grabbed 30 _Allium_ 'Sensation' for £2 per 15, 7 _Allium_ 'Summer Drummer' for £1.75, and all 20 of the remaining tulip bulbs for £1.49 per 10.
+55 bulbs for £8.75 felt like a pretty good deal.
+I've bunged them in at the end of the plot.
+The soil isn't ideal for bulbs--it is not very free draining--but it's nice to get _anything_ in the ground, and they won't last so long into next season that I need to worry a great deal about their placement.

 I have a few tasks lined up for my lunchtimes in December.